m0rning/Le-quattro-stagioni/README.md

 1) get data from the API and display it on the main page
 2) implement a radio button for different views (grid view and list view)
-3) implement searching by: name, season, description
+3) implement the search by: name, season, description
 4) implement grouping by: season, days_count ( dropdown list with the following options: 'Season', 'Days count' )
 5) implement filtering by: season ( dropdown list with the following options: 'Winter', 'Spring', 'Summer', 'Autumn' )
 6) implement sorting by: date, name, season, days_count ( dropdown list with the following options: 'Date', 'Name', 'Season', 'Days count' )